We may earn revenue from the products available on this page and participate in affiliate programs. Learn More ›

 What to Consider When Choosing a Carpenter Bee Trap

 There are a few things to think about when shopping for a carpenter bee trap.
-Before deciding on the best trap to keep a home safe from burrowing bees, it’s important to determine the type of trap to use.
+Before deciding on the best trap to keep your home safe from burrowing bees, it’s important to determine the type of trap to use.
 There also are other critical factors to consider, like weather resistance, ease of use, and versatility.

 Bee Collector vs. Sticky Traps